Do you grind your teeth at night and wake up with an Aching jaw and teeth, & a radiating headache? ….

 Wrinkle reducing injections are best known for its use in anti-aging and rejuvenation medicine.
 Wrinkle reducing injections can also be used for: To treat increased muscle stiffness in elbow, wrist, and finger muscles in adults with upper limb spasticity.

 - To treat the abnormal head position and neck pain that happens with cervical dystonia (CD) in adults.

 - To treat certain types of eye muscle problems (strabismus) or abnormal spasm of the eyelids (blepharospasm).

-- BOTOX® is also injected into the skin to treat the symptoms of severe underarm sweating (hyperhidrosis) when other treatments do not help.
+- Wrinkle Reducing Injections are also injected into the skin to treat the symptoms of severe underarm sweating (hyperhidrosis) when other treatments do not help.

-- Botox® (botulinum toxin), used for both cosmetic and medical interventions, is a purified and diluted form of the clostridium botulinum bacteria toxin (a protein).
+- Wrinkle Reducing Injections are used for both cosmetic and medical interventions, is a purified and diluted form of the clostridium botulinum bacteria toxin (a protein).